leandrowauters/AllTrailsRestaurantAssignment/README.md

 ###### By Leandro Wauters

 ## Instructions
-In order for the app to work please replace *API KEY HERE* on *NetworkManager/NetworkKeys* with the proper key
+In order for the app to work please replace *API KEY HERE* in *NetworkManager/NetworkKeys* with the proper key

 ## Added Features